teamclairvoyant/airflow-maintenance-dags/sla-miss-report/README.md

   ```
 - Update the global variables in the DAG with the desired values:
   ```
-  EMAIL_ADDRESS: list of recipient emails to send the SLA report
+  EMAIL_ADDRESS (optional): list of recipient emails to send the SLA report
   SHORT_TIME_FRAME: duration in days of the short time frame to calculate SLA metrics (default: 1)
   MEDIUM_TIME_FRAME: duration in days of the medium time frame to calculate SLA metrics (default: 3)
   LONG_TIME_FRAME: duration in days of the long time frame to calculate SLA metrics (default: 7)